A complete guide to prepaid cards – which is the best for you?

 • By bank transfer

 Once money has been loaded onto the card, you can use it just as you would a debit or credit card.
 In fact, if it has a Mastercard or Visa logo, it should be accepted in all places that accept cards from those issuers.
 As with a debit card, you will have a PIN, which you use when making a payment or withdrawing cash from an ATM.
-There is usually also the option to make contactless payments up to a total of £100 per transaction.
+There is usually also the option to make contactless payments and add the card to your phone's wallet.

-If you try to pay for an item when you have insufficient funds on the card, the transaction will be declined: there is no overdraft facility or the potential to overspend on the card.
+If you try to pay for an item when you have insufficient funds on the card, the transaction will be declined.
+There is no overdraft or credit facility that would allow you to overspend on the card.

 How much does a prepaid card cost?

-Most prepaid cards have a fee or charge associated with them, so it pays to shop around and work out in advance what it is likely to cost.
-While one option may initially seem more appealing because there isn't a charge to take it out, for example, it could cost more in the long run if there is a high transaction fee.
+Many prepaid cards have a fee or charge associated with them, so it pays to shop around and work out in advance what it is likely to cost.
+While one option may initially seem more appealing because there isn't a charge to take it out, it could cost more in the long run if there is a high transaction fee.

 Not all cards have the same fees, but potential costs for a prepaid card can include: